jdbruijn/MPLABX_Travis-CI_Example.X/README.md

 ```

 ### Travis script
-This script is called by the Travis CI server.
+This script is called by the Travis CI build server.
 Information about how this script works can be found in the [Travis CI Documentation][travis-docs].
 The additional packages that are installed in this example are shown below.
 These are all packages needed by either the MPLAB X IDE or the MPLAB XC16 Compiler.
-Before the installation of the software packages starts the `travis-install-dependencies` script is made executable.
+Before the installation of the software packages starts the `travis-install-dependencies.sh` script is made executable.
 After this a file named `prjMakefilesGenerator.sh` is executed.
 This is a file, provided by Microchip, that generates the makefiles without the need of starting the IDE, which would consume a lot more time.
 That script is part of the MPLAB X IDE, so basically a IDE of over 500 MB is downloaded just for a small script.
 I need to do a bit of testing to see if it would be possible to download (and install) just the needed files for that script, which would probably reduce the time needed for the build dramatically.

 ### Build
 The build lasts for about two minutes, depending on the workload and the download speed of the servers.